sorengam/sorengam.github.io/index.md

 ##### [Tolkien](https://sorengam.github.io/tolkien)

 ##### [Matematisk Ordliste](https://matematikkradet.no/ordliste/)
-This is the Norwegian Language Council's dictionary for mathematical terms.
+This is the Norwegian Language Council's dictionary for mathematical terms (written as a collaboration between the Norwegian Mathematics Council, the University of Oslo, the Norwegian University of Science and Technology, and the Univeristy of Agder.
 I contributed about 250 translations for terms relating to algebraic geometry.